arvigeus/AZ-204/Questions/Functions.md

     ILogger log)
 {
-    // Read data from inputData
+    // Read data from input
     // Process the data
-    // Write the processed data to outputData
+    // Write the processed data to output
 }
 ```